google/security-research/kernelctf/rules.md

   * `<targets>` is the list of targets separated by underscore (`_`)

-    * Valid target names: `lts`
+    * Valid target names: `hardened-v1-7.x`

-  * If there is a conflicting submission (e.g. you are only submitting a novel technique), then append `_2` (or `_3`, etc.) after the directory name.
+  * If there is a conflicting submission directory name, then append `_2` (or `_3`, etc.) after the directory name.

-For example: `pocs/linux/kernelctf/CVE-2023-1872_lts/`.
+For example: `pocs/linux/kernelctf/CVE-2023-1872_hardened-v1-7.x/`.

 The structure of this submission folder should be:

   * `original.tar.gz`

-    * Required, contains the original exploit (compiled binary and source code used to build it).
-Its hash must match the one submitted initially via the form (this hash cannot be modified later).
+    * Required; contains the original exploit (compiled binary and source code used to build it).
+Its hash must match the one calculated by the evaluation system and encoded within the flag you submitted in the form.

   * `metadata.json`